Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Results and Discussion

-The spread of the PolyLog-glue RPQM model $R_{q}=2$ contour in the Fig.~\ref{fig6b} for the $m_{\sigma}=500(400)$ MeV is 62.4 (47) MeV on the $T$ axis \{43.4(33) MeV above and 19(14) MeV below the $T_{\cep}$\} and 77.4 (62.4) MeV on the $\mu$ axis \{61.0(47.5) MeV lower and 16.4(14.9) MeV higher than the $\mu_{\cep}$\}.~The smaller size of the $R_{q}=3$ contour for the $m_{\sigma}=500(400)$ MeV,~is spread 44.2(32.3) MeV on the $T$ axis \{32.2(23.3) MeV above and 12(9) MeV below the $T_{\cep}$\} and 51.4(40.4) MeV on the $\mu$ axis \{41.0(30.9) MeV lower and 10.4(9.5) MeV higher than the $\mu_{\cep}$\}.~The smallest spread of the $R_{q}=5$ contour for the $m_{\sigma}=500(400)$ MeV is 30.1 (20.7) MeV on the $T$ axis \{22.1(15.1) MeV above and 8(5.6) MeV below the $T_{\cep}$\} and 32.8 (24.6) MeV on the $\mu$ axis \{25.7(18.7) MeV lower and 7.1(5.9) MeV higher than the $\mu_{\cep}$\}.~The $T$ axis and $\mu$ axis extensions of the $R_{q}=2,3 \text{ and } 5$ contours for the $m_{\sigma}=400$ MeV in the Fig.~\ref{fig6b},~are smaller than the corresponding contour sizes for the $m_{\sigma}=500$ MeV in the sequential order of (15.4, 11.9 and 9.4) MeV on the $T$ axis and (15, 11 and 8.2) MeV on the $\mu$ axis.~The stretching of the $R_{q}=2,3 \text{ and } 5$ contours for the $m_{\sigma}=500(400)$ MeV in the chemical potential direction for the PolyLog-glue RPQM model,~are moderately larger than their respective extension in the temperature direction respectively by a factor of 1.24 (1.33), 1.16 (1.25) and 1.09 (1.19).~We point out that the effect of quark back reaction in the PolyLog-glue RPQM model,~causes smaller stretching of the contours in the chemical potential direction whereas the temperature direction stretching becomes larger in a similar proportion when the results are compared with the corresponding stretching of the contours noticed in the Fig.~\ref{fig6a} for the Log RPQM model.~Thus the temperature direction compression in the width of the contours near the CEP becomes small due to the smoothing effect of the quark back reaction in the PolyLog-glue model where contours are noticeably broader than the corresponding Log RPQM model contours.~In the PolyLog-glue RPQM model also,~the TCP lies away from the boundary of the $R_{q}=2$ contour when the $m_{\sigma}=400$ MeV while the TCP lies quite well inside the $R_{q}=2$ contour when the $m_{\sigma}=500$ MeV.
+The spread of the PolyLog-glue RPQM model $R_{q}=2$ contour in the Fig.~\ref{fig6b} for the $m_{\sigma}=500(400)$ MeV is 53.5 (43.4) MeV on the $T$ axis \{38.5(30.8) MeV above and 15(12.6) MeV below the $T_{\cep}$\} and 65(56.6) MeV on the $\mu$ axis \{50.8(42.7) MeV lower and 14.2(13.9) MeV higher than the $\mu_{\cep}$\}.~The smaller size of the $R_{q}=3$ contour for the $m_{\sigma}=500(400)$ MeV,~is spread 35.9(28.5) MeV on the $T$ axis \{26.3(20.5) MeV above and 9.6(8) MeV below the $T_{\cep}$\} and 40.2(34.9) MeV on the $\mu$ axis \{31.0(26.2) MeV lower and 9.2(8.7) MeV higher than the $\mu_{\cep}$\}.~The smallest spread of the $R_{q}=5$ contour for the $m_{\sigma}=500(400)$ MeV is 21.7 (15.9) MeV on the $T$ axis \{15.8(12.1) MeV above and 5.9(3.8) MeV below the $T_{\cep}$\} and 22.8 (18.4) MeV on the $\mu$ axis \{17.3(14.4) MeV lower and 5.5(4.0) MeV higher than the $\mu_{\cep}$\}.~The $T$ and $\mu$ axes extensions of the $R_{q}=2,3 \text{ and } 5$ contours for the $m_{\sigma}=400$ MeV in the Fig.~\ref{fig6b},~are smaller than the corresponding contour sizes for the $m_{\sigma}=500$ MeV in the sequential order of (10.1, 7.4 and 5.8) MeV on the $T$ axis and (8.4, 5.3 and 4.4) MeV on the $\mu$ axis.~The stretching of the $R_{q}=2,3 \text{ and } 5$ contours for the $m_{\sigma}=500(400)$ MeV in the chemical potential direction for the PolyLog-glue RPQM model,~are moderately larger than their respective extension in the temperature direction respectively by a factor of 1.21 (1.3), 1.12 (1.22) and 1.05 (1.16).~We point out that the effect of quark back-reaction in the PolyLog-glue RPQM model gives rise to a smaller spread of the contours in the chemical potential direction, whereas the spread in the temperature direction becomes larger in a similar proportion, when compared with the corresponding spread of contours observed in Fig.~\ref{fig6a} for the Log RPQM model.~Thus, the temperature direction compression in the width of the contours near the CEP becomes smaller due to the smoothing effect of the quark back-reaction in the PolyLog-glue model, where the contours are noticeably broader than the corresponding Log RPQM model contours.
+Furthermore, in the PolyLog-glue RPQM model, the TCP lies away from the boundary of the \(R_{q}=2\) contour when \(m_{\sigma}=400\) MeV, while it lies just inside the \(R_{q}=2\) contour when \(m_{\sigma}=500\) MeV.